Nonlinear Ringdowns as Sources and Detectors of Quantum Gravitational Waves: Ringdown nonlinearities as detectors

 is the second-order field auto-correlation function and expectation values are taken with respect to the initial state $ \rho_{a} $.
 In deriving \eqref{growth} we assumed $ \sqrt{2g^{(2)}(0) \langle N_{a}(0) \rangle} \ \kappa t \ll 1 $ and $t \ll \gamma^{-1} $, but note $ \langle N_{b}(t) \rangle $ also exhibits significant dependence on the parent quantum state beyond the short time or small damping approximation \cite{ekert1988second}.

 The result \eqref{growth} tells us that for short times, the efficiency with which particles are converted from modes $ a $ to $ b $ is directly proportional to the field auto-correlation function \eqref{g2}, which is related to the bunching or anti-bunching character of the wave \cite{davidovich1996sub}.
 For coherent states $ g^{(2)}(0) = 1 $, for thermal states $ g^{(2)}(0) = 2 $ and squeezed states have $ g^{(2)}(0) = 3 + \frac{1}{\langle N_{a}(0)\rangle} $.
-Importantly, for large mean number of gravitons, squeezed states have $ g^{(2)}(0) \approx 3 $ independent of $\langle N_{a}(0)\rangle$.
+Importantly, for large mean number of gravitons, squeezed states have $ g^{(2)}(0) \approx 3 $, independent of $\langle N_{a}(0)\rangle$.
 Therefore, we can expect second harmonic GW generation in BH ringdowns to be significantly enhanced for parent thermal and squeezed states in comparison to coherent states.
-Interestingly, second harmonic also generates squeezing in the parent mode, as shown by Mandel \cite{mandel1982squeezing}.

 Finally, note that other quantities associated with the nonlinear mode also carry additional statistical properties of the parent mode.
 Once again looking at frequency doubling, the amplitude quadrature of mode $ b $ is given to linear order in $ t $,